 However again these comedians didn’t simply just joke about her lifestyle.
 They jumped on an incredibly vicious media bandwagon that focused almost exclusively on Amy’s looks, the very thing she was most insecure about.

 Amy Winehouse suffered from many mental health issues related to her appearance.
 She was anorexic, bullimic, had manic depression and she self harmed (even before she became famous.)
 There are interviews from the Frank era where she comments on how ugly she thinks she is.
 Her famous beehive even came about because of her insecurities about her looks.
 She said she put her hair up to draw attention away from her face.

 In the later years of her life, Amy even had some plastic surgery work done to fix her “ugly face”.
 Of course the papers just continued to make fun of her looks anyway, even saying that she looked like more of a freak after her plastic surgery.

-In 2008, Amy apparently refused to attend her 25th birthday party as she felt she was so ugly, she couldn’t be seen out in the streets.
+In 2008, Amy apparently refused to attend her 25th birthday party as she felt she was so ugly, she didn’t want to be seen out in the streets and made fun of.

 Her boyfriend for the last few years of her life, Reg Travis also mentions that she went out less and less in the last few years of her life, as she was afraid of the paps snapping bad pictures of her.
 Most heartbreaking of all, Amy’s bodyguard claimed that on the night before her death she said she would give up all of her musical accomplishments, and talent in a heartbeat, just to walk down the street with no bother.